The College Monk

 The accreditation process is as follows.

 The university needs to submit a self-study for the program to be accredited via the online Commission on Accreditation (CoA) portal.
-To apply, a certain amount of fee is to be paid depending upon the degree level of the program.
+In order to submit the application, a certain amount of fee is to be paid depending upon the degree level of the program.

 This self-study then undergoes an initial review and the outcome of the review has two possibilities - either approval of site-visit or denial of site-visit.